SlowBubble/melodoc/README.md

 - Deploy a version of MidiChordSheet that use standard classical notation.

 ## TsEditor
+- applyLint when not in text mode, should remove redundant spaces for each column.

 - Implement backspace in the left-most cell (moveLeftOrUpAndRight)
 - On click: use the selection range to determine which cell the cursor should be on.
-- applyLint when not in text mode, should remove redundant spaces for each column.

 # Done
+## Doc Add-On
+- Generate a blank image with the link.

 ## MsEditor